Changi-Im/changi-im.github.io/_projects/Smart_Pet_Robot.md

 After submitting the robot, we advanced to the finals where we had to demonstrate the Smart Pet Robot in person.
 But, unfortunately, some functions didn't work properly during the demo, so we ended up in 4th place ;).

-Nevertheless, I think this is the most meaningful project that I've done because my friends and I were able to grow further and build good memories through this project!
+Nevertheless, I think this is the most meaningful project that I've done because my friends and me were able to grow further and build good memories through this project!